zwilsoncc/docs/pages/docs/guides/updating-now-cli.md

 guide for you.

-In order to know which action is the right one for you to take, you firstly need to ask yourself these questions:
+In order to know which action is the right one for you to take, you first need to ask yourself these questions:

 ## Is Now Desktop Installed and Running?